unkaktus/grill/README.md

 grill
 =====

-`grill`, a-la global rate-limiting in Linux, is a scanner for CVE-2016-5696 (aka pure TCP off-path).
+`grill`, aka global rate-limiting in Linux, is a scanner for CVE-2016-5696 (pure TCP off-path).

 Install
 -------